 The bottom line here is that The KitchenAid 36-Inch Built-in Gas Grill is too good to be true.
 The construction quality and durability make it a gas grill to avoid.
 This is particularly true because this is a built-in grill.
 You have an enclosure built around this grill and when it fails a few years down the road, you may not be just replacing the grill, but reengineering your outdoor kitchen.

 Full Review – KitchenAid 36-Inch Built-in Gas Grill

 Wow, this built-in gas grill looks great.
 Too bad it is all promise and no delivery.
 When you look at this grill, widely available, you see a shiny unit loaded with knobs.
-This model has four main burners, plus a built-in infrared burner and a rotisserie burner (kit sold separately).
+The KitchenAid 36-Inch Built-in Gas Grill has four main burners, plus a built-in infrared burner and a rotisserie burner (kit sold separately).
 It seems like such a great option.
 Unfortunately, the construction quality is very low.
 Just as an example, the mixture of stainless steel used produces some dramatic and uneven thermal expansion.
 Cooking grates may not fit into place or can be damaged just from using this grill.

-I can get into all the problems with this Kitchenaid grill.
-The simple truth is that it is too good to be true.
-The people behind it are only out to make a quick buck and if you end up hating KitchenAid because of it, they don't care.
+I can get into all the problems with this 36-Inch KitchenAid gas grill.
+The simple truth is that KitchenAid 36-inch built-in gas grill is too good to be true.
+The people behind it are only out to make a quick buck and if you end up hating KitchenAid because of it, they don’t care.
 They will simply license another name to slap on the front.
-They've done it before.
+They’ve done it before.
 They will do it again.

 If you really want a good option, try looking at my list of the Best Built-in Gas Grills under $2000.